ayon-affle/vizury-ios-sdk/README.md

 ### Vizury SDK Initialization

-  In your AppDelegate file add import the `VizuryEventLogger`
+  In your AppDelegate file import the `VizuryEventLogger`

 #### Objective-C
 ----